How to Talk About Women in Ministry and Why

 We could define rhetoric as the human use of words to form attitudes or actions in other humans.
 In other words, rhetorical action is one person trying to get another person to behave, think or feel differently.
 Our interests and perceived interests join people to one another.
 This is how we identify with one another through language.

-When the words we speak reflect our attitudes and beliefs, it reinforces the acceptance of certain ideas, people, and institutions and the rejection of others.
+When the words we speak reflect our attitudes and beliefs, it reinforces the acceptance of certain ideas, people and institutions and the rejection of others.
 Those with whom we communicate then have the opportunity to agree or disagree.
 Through this process, we are constantly seeking to bridge the gap between one another through identification to shape attitudes and beliefs and then adopt similar language that connects us to those who shape us and those we seek to shape.

 God created us in His image and designed us for relationship — with Him and with one another.
 Language is the primary means He gave us to engage in relationship, and also to influence one another.

-We believe in the power of language in many aspects of our faith — so much, in fact, that we take for granted that preaching, teaching and prayer is rhetoric.
+We believe in the power of language in many aspects of our faith — so much, in fact, that we take for granted that preaching, teaching and prayer are rhetoric.
 How we talk about things matters.
 As leaders (both ministers and lay leaders), how we talk about what we claim to believe has eternal implications.

 So how can we, as leaders in the Assemblies of God, talk more effectively about women’s leadership and, in turn, shape and form a holistic understanding of our beliefs, attitudes and actions regarding the role of women in the Assemblies of God?